ExyPnoze/SecureArchitecture/README.md

 2. Sign up as a user or log in with credential in users.md.
 3. Explore the features to conduct transactions between users.

+## Security Notice

+**Important:** This project is created for educational purposes to simulate a banking environment.
+It does not handle real money or sensitive financial information.
+Ensure that this application is used in a controlled environment and is not intended for actual financial transactions.
+The `users.md` file is used for demonstration purposes and does not reflect secure credential storage practices.
+Always follow best security practices and avoid using real or sensitive personal information in this environment.

 ## Contributions

 Contributions are welcome!
 If you'd like to contribute to this project, follow these steps: